tdevopsschool/3-CICD/README.md

 -PregistryPushPassword=<REGISTRY_PASSWORD>
 --no-daemon -s
 ```
-3. Configure **build.gradle** of backend and frontend to push created image into gitlab registry with pipeline number tag
+3. Configure **build.gradle** of backend and frontend to push created images into gitlab registry with pipeline number tag
 4. Addinitionally you need to add docker config into **.gitlab-ci.yml** for pushing by jib plugin
 ```bash
 - >  # Render docker config using Gitlab Variables